mkotsovoulou/ods6001a/labs/lab6_1/README.md

-# Python Lab 4.2: Use of Dictionaries
+# Python Lab 5.1: Object Oriented Programming

 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >
-> - add keys and values to dictionaries
+> - implement object classes and develop program to use them
-> - increment values based on keys
+> - test, debug and predict program behaviour

-In `lab4_2.py` in the text editor at top-right, write a program which will:
+In `lab6_1.py` in the text editor at top-right, write a program which will:

 Write a program to read through the `2021-07-08_clean-hashtags.tsv` and figure out the tag containing keywords around the coronavirus such as 'virus','coronavirus', 'vaccine', 'covid' with the most mentions.